 Unsurprisingly, Hollywood gentleman and all-round Mr Nice Guy, Tom Hanks, doesn’t take kindly to those in power tinkering with the truth.
-Which is why his latest film, The Post, couldn’t really be any timelier.
+Which is why his latest film, The Post, now available on DVD, Blu-Ray and Digital couldn’t really be any timelier.

 It’s well-known that history has a nasty habit of repeating itself, and yet Tom Hanks’ new film The Post is such a timely reminder of that fact, it’s almost supernatural.
 “It’s as simple as making a movie based in 1971, yet we may as well be making a movie about what’s happening right now,” Hanks begins.
 “All this time goes on and nothing really changes.”